FemboyKZ/sm-ext-websocket/README.md

 * Support HTTP RESTful API with JSON and form data

 ## Dependencies
-* [sm-ext-yyjson](https://github.com/ProjectSky/sm-ext-yyjson) - Required for JSON parsing and generation
+* [sm-ext-json](https://github.com/ProjectSky/sm-ext-json) - **Optional**.
+Required only for JSON-related features.
+If not installed, TEXT-based WebSocket communication and non-JSON HTTP features will still work

 ## Installation
-1. Download and install [sm-ext-yyjson](https://github.com/ProjectSky/sm-ext-yyjson/releases) first
+1. **(Optional)** If you need JSON functionality, download and install [sm-ext-json](https://github.com/ProjectSky/sm-ext-json/releases) first
 2. Download this extension from [sm-ext-websocket](https://github.com/ProjectSky/sm-ext-websocket/releases)
 3. Extract the files to your SourceMod directory